petertuton/virtual-partner-bootcamp/Azure Application Developer/Day 3 - Security/whiteboard design/WDS trainer guide - Secure cloud solutions.md

 **What refactoring is required for custom applications to use the unified identity strategy?**

-Any API secured using  Microsoft Identity Platform(MIP) is first registered with MIP which essentially registeres the Application with AAD.
-After registratio the application will request a valid identity and access token during the authentication request.
+Any API secured using  Microsoft Identity Platform(MIP) is first registered with MIP which essentially registers the Application with AAD.
+After registration the application will request a valid identity and access token during the authentication request.
 The access tokens are in JWT format.

 On response, depending on the workflow MIP will return an access token, or an identity token, or both to the application.
 After receipt, Identity and Access tokens must be validated